Leave a Message

 Foundation and drainage

-Atlanta’s clay soils and seasonal moisture shifts can cause movement and cracking.
+Atlanta's clay soils and seasonal moisture shifts can cause movement and cracking.
 Look carefully at foundation walls, floors, and exterior grading.
-If there are signs of settlement or patching, consider a structural engineer or foundation specialist.
-Evaluate gutters, downspouts, and any French drains to confirm water is moving away from the house.
+If there are signs of settlement, consider a structural engineer.
+Evaluate gutters and downspouts to confirm water moves away from the house.

 Sewer and WDO

-Older neighborhoods can have clay or cast-iron sewer laterals that are vulnerable to root intrusion or collapse.
-A sewer scope is a common add-on for older homes.
-Lenders often require a termite or WDO report in Georgia, and sellers frequently provide documentation of prior treatments.
+Older neighborhoods can have clay or cast-iron sewer laterals vulnerable to root intrusion.
+A sewer scope is common for older homes.
+Lenders often require a termite or WDO report in Georgia.

 Roof and mechanical systems

-Heavy seasonal storms and hail can create roof issues.
+Heavy seasonal storms and hail create roof issues.
 Verify roof age, shingle condition, flashing, and attic ventilation.
-Review HVAC age and service history, and inspect electrical panels and visible wiring, particularly in older homes with past updates.
+Review HVAC age and service history and inspect electrical panels, particularly in older homes.

 Flood zones and stormwater

 Some Atlanta areas are prone to localized flooding.
-During due diligence, check flood maps, insurance requirements, and the property’s stormwater history.
-Drainage and grading solutions are common negotiation items where needed.
+Check flood maps, insurance requirements, and the property's stormwater history during due diligence.

 Permits and HOA documents

 Verify permits for additions, decks, and major alterations.
-If the property is in a condo or HOA, review covenants, budgets, reserves, and any special assessments.
-Aim to read these promptly so you can object or terminate within your window if needed.
+If the property is in a condo or HOA, review covenants, budgets, reserves, and any special assessments promptly.

 Strategy: negotiating repairs and credits